lihaoyi/scala.rx/readme.md

 Build on Standards
 ------------------
-This means using [scala.concurrent.Future](http://docs.scala-lang.org/sips/pending/futures-promises.html) and [Akka](http://akka.io/) (and [ScalaSTM](http://nbronson.github.com/scala-stm/)) as much as possible.
+This means using [scala.concurrent.Future](http://docs.scala-lang.org/sips/pending/futures-promises.html) and [Akka](http://akka.io/) as much as possible.
 Not only does it mean that I don't need to spend effort implementing my own (probably buggy and inferior) algorithms and techniques, it means that any users who have experience with these existing systems will already be familiar with their characteristics.

 For example, to make Scala.Rx to run in a single thread, you simply need to define the the right [ExecutionContext](http://www.scala-lang.org/archives/downloads/distrib/files/nightly/docs/library/index.html#scala.concurrent.ExecutionContext), which a user is more likely to be familiar with (since its what you would use to make *any* `Future` using program run in a single thread) than with some special home-brewed system.